nojronatron/nojronatron.github.io/continuing-education/github-copilot.md

 - Craft effective prompts within code comments.
 - Iterate your prompts to get better results.
-- Sometimes it is better to remove existing (previously generated) code and allow the iterated prmopt processing.
+- Sometimes it is better to remove existing (previously generated) code and allow the iterated prompt to reprocess.

 ### Relevent Inputs and Context